-2.7 System and Options
+2.7 System Options

 POSIX defines some convenient interfaces for interacting with the system.
-These interactions include catching keyboard interrupts, user to process signaling, and interprocess signaling.
-Many, but not all, realtime operating systems support this POSIX signal interface.
-They are useful enough, that the RTSJ provides a POSIX signal interface for using them.
-Though many of these features are also supported on most other operating systems, the specification does not require the POSIX signal interface to be emulated on these other platforms.
+These interactions include catching keyboard interrupts, user-to-process signaling, and interprocess signaling.
+Many realtime operating systems support this POSIX signal interface.
+For this reason, the RTSJ provides a POSIX signal interface.
+Though many of the features POSIX signals provide are also available on most other operating systems, the specification does not require the POSIX signal interface to be emulated on these other platforms.
 Thus they are optional in the sense that they are only required on systems that directly support POSIX signals.

-Aside from several new exceptions, the RTSJ provides a new interface for using exceptions without creating garbage and some new treatment of exceptions surrounding asynchronous transfer of control.
+Aside from several new exceptions, the RTSJ provides a new interface for using exceptions without creating ephemeral objects and some new treatment of exceptions surrounding asynchronous transfer of control.

-Using exceptions in scoped memory is resource intensive, since a new exception is allocated for each throw.
-This can means that scopes need to be size much larger than strictly necessary to hold exceptions and their stack traces.
-Additionally, the information they contain cannot be propagated beyond the scope in which they occur.
+Using exceptions is resource intensive, since a new exception is allocated for each throw.
+This is particularly a problem for scoped memory, since scopes may need to be sized much larger than otherwise necessary to hold exceptions and their stack traces.
+Additionally, the information they contain cannot be propagated beyond the scope in which they are allocated.
 To better support scoped, immortal, and physical memory, a new class of throwable has been included: PreallocatedThrowable.
 Exceptions and Errors which implement this interface are not thrown in the usual manner, but with a style that does not require memory to be allocated at all.

 Asynchronous transfer of control can cause the exception that triggered it to be propagated even when it is caught but the underlying interrupt is not cleared.
 The system rethrows the exception once the catch is finished.
 This is necessary since the exception hierarchy is poorly designed.
-There is no common base class for all ??? exceptions, so use code often contains a catch for Exception when only ??? exceptions need to be caught.
+There is no common base class only for all checked exceptions, so use code often contains a catch for Exception when only checked exceptions need to be caught.
 Even the JVM specification wording is awkward on this point.